Red Rocket Crape Myrtle

 The Red Rocket Crape Myrtle tree, also known as Lagerstroemia indica, is a beautiful, disease-resistant tree that is very easy to grow.

 The tree is thought to have originated in the south Pacific; Linnaeus classified it at Kew Gardens in 1579.

 This plant can grow up to 20-30 feet tall and has a width of only 10-15 feet once fully matured.
 The low diameter makes it an ideal choice for limited areas.

-The primary benefit of this tree is its beauty and vibrant coloring that lasts throughout most of the year; this tree is also low maintenance and can grow in several soil types.
+The primary benefit of this tree is its beauty and vibrant coloring that lasts most of the year; it is also low maintenance and can grow in several soil types.

 Peppermint Pink Crepe Myrtles are gorgeous as well.

 The look of this tree is stunning in nearly all seasons.
 This tree is a heavy bloomer; its blooming season is exceptionally long compared to most trees.
 This tree thrives from deep orange to red to medium green throughout the year: every spring, this tree blossoms with beautiful red foliage that covers the end of each branch.
-In summer, you will get beautiful red blossoms, and it even blooms a deep orange in early fall.
+In summer, you will get beautiful red blossoms, which bloom a deep orange in early fall.